lucasudar/IRCC-account-status-check-new/readme.md

 Works on selenium and can be run on local machine.

 ### Run
-1. `pip install -r requirements.txt`.<br>
+1. `pip3 install -r requirements.txt`.<br>

-2. Edit `.env` your security information for script's work.
+2. Edit `.env.example` and rename to `.env` your security information for script's work.
 Get chatID - add `@getidsbot` inside your group with your chatbot.

 3. Run `main.py`